stellar/supercluster/README.md

 larger and much more complex scenarios than SCC was, while being easier to maintain and more robust to errors.

-There is also [a presentation](doc/Stellar-Supercluster.pdf) from early in SSC's development which gives some more details.

 ## Getting started

 See [doc/getting-started.md](doc/getting-started.md) for brief instructions on